Support levels in trading: What they are and how traders use them

 What is support in trading?

 If the breakout is short-lived, the old support level might remain intact.
-For example, if the support was $1 and dipped to $0.90 for five minutes but didn’t reach that low again, we could say $1 is still the support level.
-However, if the price continues to hit or go close to $0.90, that would be the new support level.
+For example, if the support was USD 1 and dipped to USD 0.90 for five minutes but didn’t reach that low again, we could say USD 1 is still the support level.
+However, if the price continues to hit or approach USD 0.90, that would be the new support level.

 This means you have to be fluid in your understanding and assessment of support levels.
 They are used to find the floor, aka the lowest price, an asset reaches before rebounding.
 But sometimes the price breaks through this proverbial floor and a new low is established.
-Therefore, support levels are fixed, but they’re not fixed indefinitely.
+Support levels can shift over time as market conditions change.

-A support level for Amazon stock could look something like this:
+A support level for a stock could look something like this:

 Day 1